gaprieto/multitaper/README.md

 # `multitaper`
 Multitaper codes translated into Python.

-`multitaper` v.1.0.8
+`multitaper` v.1.1.0

 Germán A. Prieto

-Departamento de Geociencias

-Universidad Nacional de Colomnbia
+Departamento de Geociencias, Universidad Nacional de Colomnbia

 A collection of modules for spectral analysis using the multitaper algorithm.